|

 assays for drug discovery, both by flow cytometry and image cytometry.

-3. The development of data pattern analysis (data sieving) by the
+3. The development of data pattern analysis (data sieving, artificial intelligence)

 permits the exhaustive and standardized knowledge extraction from flow